supertypeai/articles/articles/fear-greed-index-part3.md

     The data processing consists of:

-    1. Read the locally stored data into Pandas DataFrame
+    1. Read the locally stored data into Pandas DataFrame.

-    2. Check today's month vs latest month in the file
+    2. Check today's month vs latest month in the file.

-    3. If today's date > latest date, make a request fot the webpage
+    3. If today's date > latest date, make a request fot the webpage.

-    4. Parse the data from HTML tags, then convert the data into Pandas DataFrame
+    4. Parse the data from HTML tags, then convert the data into Pandas DataFrame.

-    5. Combine the two DataFrame
+    5. Combine the two DataFrame.

-    6. Write the combined result into the same file
+    6. Write the combined result into the same file.

-    7. Filter the result to be within the timeframe, then return the final result
+    7. Filter the result to be within the timeframe, then return the final result.

     Just like the data from PHEI in the [Indonesian Bonds Data](#indonesian-bonds-data-1) section, the website provides the date in human readable format, specifically in the Indonesian date format.
 To parse the date, we first switch the locale into Indonesian, parse the date, and return the locale to its original state with the `override_locale` function.